 Elevating the value of the digital archives at Waddesdon Manor

-We speak to Catherine Taylor, Head Archivist at the Waddesdon Manor Archive in Buckinghamshire, UK.
+I recently caught up with Catherine Taylor, Head Archivist at the Waddesdon Manor Archive in Buckinghamshire, UK.
 This amazing purpose-built archive, houses a wide range of unique historical and institutional business records, connected with the Estate and the Rothschild family.

 We discussed how Preservica’s cloud-hosted digital preservation software is enabling Catherine and her small team to achieve more: elevating the value the archive with internal and external stakeholders, providing wider online access to the growing digital collection and simplifying the day-to-day curation and management of digital assets.

 Catherine Taylor, Head Archivist at The Waddesdon Archive in Buckinghamshire, UK